elct9620/autoflux/README.md

 ### Agent

 The agent is an adapter to the LLM model.
-You can ihnerit the `Autoflux::Agent` class to implement your own agent.
+You can inherit the `Autoflux::Agent` class to implement your own agent.

 ```ruby
 # :nodoc: